 This recommendation comes from our Private Tour Coordinator, Morgan Lott.
 She says that the Baby Darlin’ is her favorite local drink for cold nights because of its unique ingredient mix.
 It’s a rum cocktail, with vermouth, 1970’s Dom Bairo, burnt sugar bitters, and toasted orange.
 To quote her directly. “[The Baby Darlin’ has]…all the exoticism of a rum cocktail, all the coziness of burnt sugar and festive orange flavors.
 [B]ut it looks dark and mysterious.”
 I like the sound of that!

 The bar where you can down the Baby Darlin’, Billy Sunday, is located right on Logan Square.
 Super-convenient for all of you Blue Line commuters!
 Billy Sunday himself was a professional baseball player turned evangelical preacher.
 He was a vocal proponent of Prohibition and conservative Christian values.
-It is perhaps a little ironic that a cocktail bar in liberal, youthful Logan Square would be named after him.
+It is perhaps a little ironic that a cocktail bar in liberal, youthful Logan Square (which you can tour with us) would be named after him.
 But, then again, I don’t think anyone has ever accused the residents of Logan Square of being ironic hipsters. 🙂

 Know another spot with great drinks for cold nights?
 Email us or let us know through social media!